JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  @.
 Policy 3.6.7 of the AAAP envisaged this requirement for zero carbon homes: _"The government has announced the intention of ensuring that all homes are CfSH Level 6 by 2016.
 Proposals will need to comply with these regulations where these are more stringent than CfSH Level 4."_

-## Public realm and sunlight/daylight requirements
+## Breach of public realm and sunlight/daylight requirements
 @.
 It was pointed out during the previous inquiry that the tall buildings (all private units) running east to west along the frontage to Burgess Park, will result in a significant number of homes in the affordable blocks behind them failing to meet BRE minimum daylight requirements.

 @.
 This was taken up by the inspector at the previous inquiry and the criticisms outlined in detail in paragraphs 368-370 of her report do not need repeating.
 The planning committee report also openly acknowledges the Scheme's shortcomings in relation to daylight requirements: